SevvalliThavapalan/LinkGenVarPhen-Workflow/README.md

 ### 2. Trimming and filtering of sequencing reads using cutadapt
 During the experimental procedure primers are added before sequencing.
 These primers need to be removed before the alignment of the reads can be done.
 If the sub-library spacer is not utilized or needed, we recommend trimming that sequence as well.
 Cutadapt can also be used to filter short reads for higher quality reads.
 Detailed commands can be found in the method section of the publication as well as in the Data Processing folder.

+### 3. Aligning sequenced reads with minimap2
+After trimming and filtering, the sequenced reads are aligned to the earlier mentioned fasta file containing the  refernece sgRNA-insert pairs.
+We decided to use minimap2, but you are free to use other available tools if you want.